kubeshop/tracetest-cloud-charts/README.md

 # tracetest-cloud-charts

-This is the helm repository for the On Prem installation of [Tracetest](https://tracetest.io/).
+This is the helm repository for the On-Prem installation of [Tracetest](https://tracetest.io/).

 # Basic concepts